ShreyaNayak7/ECE143_FinalProject/README.md

 * Downloaded Data

     * This directory should have raw data that is downloaded.
-Citations for this data should be included in this file.
+Citations for this data should eventually be included in this file.

 * Saved_Data
     * This directory can include NumPy arrays and other forms of data that can be directly used in a Python program.

-## Citations for Downloaded Data in the Future "Downloaded_Data" directory.
+## Future Citations for Future Downloaded Data in the Future "Downloaded_Data" Directory: